themanyone/gitblog/README.md

 1. Optionally update [marked.js](https://github.com/chjj/marked).
 2. See that the latest marked.min.js is in the js folder of this project.
+3. Edit this README.md or replace with custom markdown.
+4. Edit navbar.html with site links.
-3. Copy the project to your web server.
+3. Copy this project to a web server.

 ## Testing

 You may test this project

 * by running `python3 -m http.server&`
-* or by running `php -S addr:port&`
+* by running `php -S addr:port&`
 * or copying it to a local web server

 ## Credits